Celina Jaitly: Recent works (2009–present)

 There were reports in 2011 that Jaitly was slated to play a Persian princess in the film Quest of Scheherezade with actors Sean Connery and Orlando Bloom, and directed by Ken Khan.
-This has yet to be confirmed.

 Personal life

-Celina Jaitly is married to Austrian entrepreneur and hotelier Peter Haag and they are parents to twin boys born in March 2012.
+Celina Jaitly is married to Austrian entrepreneur and hotelier Peter Haag.
+They became parents to twin boys born in March 2012.
 Jaitly gave birth to a second set of twin boys in 2017, in which one boy died due to a heart defect.

-Jaitly is currently based between Austria, Singapore, and Dubai and travels for her film and endorsement work internationally.

-Endorsements
+Philanthropy

+Jaitly is a supporter of the rights and equality of the LGBTQ community and supports the gay rights movement in India.
+She has also been involved in activities concerning human rights and women's rights.

+Jaitly was a proponent of the abolition of Section 377 of the Indian Penal Code (IPC), which criminalized homosexuality in India until the 2018 ruling of the Supreme Court of India.
+In 2014, Jaitly made her singing debut in a music video on gay rights.
+The video titled 'The Welcome' was launched by the UN in April 2014 as a campaign against homophobia.

+Media image

-Sepang Circuit Malaysia 2002, Ayur (ayurvedic hair shampoos) 2002–2004, Ponds (Dreamflower talc) 2001–2004, Margo (skin soap) 2001–2003, Gitanjali (Diamond jewels) 2003–present, Jashn (Leading Indian apparels) 2006–present, Proactv (International skin solutions) 2008–present, RICHFEEL (trichology clinics) 2012–present, 18 Again (women's intimate care) 2012–present, PETA 2005–present, United Nations Equality Champions 2013–present.
+In the Times Most Desirable Women list, Jaitly was placed 18th in 2009 and 48th in 2010.
+Jaitly has been a celebrity endorser for several brands such as Sepang Circuit Malaysia 2002, Ayur (ayurvedic hair shampoos) 2002–2004, Ponds (Dreamflower talc) 2001–2004, Margo (skin soap) 2001–2003, Gitanjali (Diamond jewels) 2003–present, Jashn (Leading Indian apparels) 2006–present, Proactv (International skin solutions) 2008–present, RICHFEEL (trichology clinics) 2012–present, 18 Again (women's intimate care) 2012–present, PETA 2005–present, United Nations Equality Champions 2013–present.